cristian-guerrero/legion-go-tricks/README.md

 - also adds back the right-click “add to steam” shortcut you get with the steamdeck-KDE-presets package (which conflicts with the new theming)

 -->

+# Emulator Info

+Emulator related documentation, including recommended settings, etc.

+## Emudeck

+For to install, go to https://www.emudeck.com, and scroll down to the section that shows installer options.

+If the `Linux` install option doesn't work for you, the `ChimeraOS` install instructions should also work fine on other Linux distros.

+## Dolphin (Gamecube)

+For to improve stability, make sure you disable V-sync in the Dolphin settings (open Dolphin on desktop mode, select `Graphics`, and disable V-sync).

+## Retroarch

+There's currently an issue where Retroarch fails to recognize the emulated Dualsense Edge controller.
+The developer for HHD is aware of this, and already has a fix that is a work in progress.
+This post will be updated once the fix is pushed and available for download.

+## Retrodeck

+Retrodeck uses Retroarch for some systems, which will have an issue with the Emulated Dualsense Edge.
+See [Retroarch](#retroarch) to see the status on a fix for this.

 # TDP Control: